 </tasks>

-Deletes the task including its children and returns task representation.
+Deletes the list item including its children and returns the deleted list item representation.

 Working with notes